 - a continuation of my Could You Have Heavy Metal Toxicity and Not Know It? series, and

 - more on essential oils.
-We’ll cover the basics of oils and talk about what to use and how and for what.
+We’ll cover the basics of essential oils and talk about what to use and how to use them and for what.
 Check out my Best Essential Oils Series to see what I’ve shared already.

 - more on probiotics coming later this month and in May.
 I’m taking a new brand and I feel great.
 More energy, better skin.